kbs1/EmployeesApp/README.md

 Customising the employees listing, filtering and / or form involves editing the appropriate controllers / views / `FormRequest`s.

-Filtering is implemented as a bundle of ready-made fluent filters in the `App\Support` namespace.
+Filtering is implemented as a bundle of ready-made fluent filters in the `App\Support\ListingFilter` namespace.

 About Orbit
 ===========